Mt. Zion – David’s Tomb, the Last Supper and Pentecost, Crowned by a Minaret

 Leaving David’s Tomb, step out into the courtyard on the left and look up to take in the multi-religious landscape: David’s Tomb is beside you, the Cenacle immediately above it with a minaret rising from the building’s roof.

-Continuing out of the courtyard through a passageway to the east, leads to the Chamber of the Holocaust.
+Continuing out of the courtyard through a passageway to the east, leads to the Chamber of the Holocaust, Israel’s first Holocaust museum.
 This memorial site is dedicated to the victims of the Holocaust and contains plaques bearing the names of Jewish communities destroyed by the Nazis.

 Following the road to the south takes us passed a small museum dedicated to the Israeli sculpture David Palombo, whose wrought iron works include the gates of the Hall of Remembrance at Yad Vashem and one of the gates to the Knesset compound.
 Continuing to the east, passed a parking lot, we turn left onto a main road.